 How many weddings have you photographed before?

 Between assisting, third shooting, second shooting, working as a primary photographer for other companies, and of course photographing for my own business I quickly lost the exact count.
-However, I can confidently say that I have taken photos at over 100 weddings and been to many many more.
+However, I can confidently say that I have photographed over 150 weddings (and counting) and been to many many more.